 Wells in the middle of the Gulf of Mexico are now drilled from platforms in 4,000 feet of water.
 The oil reservoirs can then be about 40,000 feet below the sea floor.
 That's 8.3 miles, or 13.4 km, of pipe.
 Ironically, a round trip on that pipe would take a gallon of gas for a lot of SUVs and trucks.

-What to do?
-Whether there is a peak oil myth or not, a lot of oil is used to power cars and trucks.
-You can get an electric car or truck.
-Also, you could walk, ride a bike or take the train.
-It will save on needing that river of oil.
 If so, why is the United States oil production down?
 Why is Mexico's oil production declining?
 Why is England (North Sea) running out of oil?
 Why is it getting harder and harder to find new oil?
 Why are oil companies suddenly drilling further and deeper?
 Why are other companies squeezing low grade oil from shale?
 Why are prices going to go up again?
 The reason is peak oil.